Democracy is vastly overrated.

 None of the Above

-Until 1992, when many decided not to run, at least 98% of incumbents typically retained office.
-That is a higher proportion than in the Supreme Soviet of the defunct USSR, and a lower turnover rate than in Britain's hereditary House of Lords where people lose their seats only by dying.
+At least 95% of incumbents in Congress typically retain office.
+That is a higher proportion than in the Supreme Soviet of the defunct USSR, and a lower turnover rate than in Britain’s hereditary House of Lords where people lose their seats only by dying.

 The political system in the United States has, like all systems which grow old and large, become moribund and corrupt.